Three risk patterns hiding in your compliance data

 Regional silence, category drift, and the speed-trust correlation.
 Three patterns that only show up when your compliance program measures health metrics

-When a program produces them consistently, certain signals emerge that stay hidden in operational data.
-The following three patterns tend to surface before whatever they're signaling reaches a breaking point.
+When a program produces them consistently, certain signals emerge that stay hidden in raw operational data.
+These three patterns tend to surface before whatever they're signaling reaches a breaking point.

 Pattern 1: Regional silence